AutoCheckout-CMU/AutoCheckout/README.md

 To start please download the data labelled as: "Simple Example" without depth (For your first example).

 During the competition you will need a competitor token that will distinguish your submission from all other competitors.
-However you dos o not need this token for your local testing environment.
+However you do not need this token for your local testing environment.

 ## Sample Data

-In order for the example to work properly download the data into `data/donwloads`.
+In order for the example to work properly download the data into `data/downloads`.

 ### Simple Example
 Download Videos [Here](https://storage.googleapis.com/aifi-public-data/AiFi%20Nanostore%20AutoCheckout%20Competition%20-%20CPS-IoT%20Week%202020/cps-test-01/cps-test-videos.gz) (17.1MB)